shiver-me-timbers/smt-building/README.md

 As would be expected if you set the number of iterations to be less than the number of `Block`s then only that number of will be iterated over.
 Though, if you set a number iterations that is greater than the number of `Block`s then when the iterator has run to the end it will start back at the beginning taking the final result and feeding that back into the top of the `Block`s.
-This will be repeated until the request number of iterations has been completed.
+This will be repeated until the requested number of iterations has been completed.

 ```java
 for (Integer result : builder.iterable(5)) {